 Domestic applicants who recently completed secondary education

 Applicants are ranked by ATAR and offers made based on the number of places available.
-We anticipate that the lowest ATAR that will receive an offer for this course in 2021 will be 80.
+In 2021, the lowest ATAR to receive an offer into this course was 80.65.
+The lowest ATAR to receive an offer may change from year to year based on the number of applications we receive.

 Applicants who have recently completed senior secondary studies but have not received an ATAR may still be eligible for admission.
 We will consider your subject results on a case-by-case basis when we assess your application.